 Posted On: 10/01/2018 | Posted by: DY Concrete Pumps

-The summer months typically represent one of the busier times of the year for the construction industry, which results in an increased demand for the use of concrete.
-However, pouring concrete in the heat of summer presents a variety of challenges that are not an issue when working in moderate temperatures.
+The summer months typically represent one of the busier times of year for the construction industry, which results in an increased demand for the use of concrete.
+However, pouring concrete in summer heat presents challenges that are not an issue when working in moderate temperatures.

 - Formation of cold joints, which are areas of weakness in the concrete that can result from the heat decreasing the setting time

 - Formation of shrinkage-related cracks that may continue to widen until you can eliminate the stresses causing the shrinkage

 - Compression testing revealing a decrease in compression strength, which is often directly related to extreme heat

 - Reduced strength and durability that can cause the need for repairs or replacement in the future

 - More difficult finishing from placing and pouring concrete during sweltering conditions

 - Increased potential for dry shrinkage after hardening, which can negatively impact the quality of the finish